 CPO · Exit-stage businessesWhen the first twelve months of a new CPO's tenure are spent unravelling five years of accumulated tech debt, the story for the next investor is bleak.
 Sunsetting discipline is the protective measure: products that should be sunset and are not become the hangover that surfaces in due diligence and depresses the valuation.

 Observed across the cohort.
-See Diligence Pack for the surfacing protocol.Two CPOs in the cohort, one PE-backed SaaS and one in maritime and logistics, both noted that commercially sound products routinely fail at exit not because of the product itself, but because the infrastructure falls apart under diligence scrutiny.
+See Diligence Pack for the surfacing protocol.Two CPOs in the cohort, one PE-backed SaaS and one in maritime and logistics, both noted that commercially sound products frequently fail at exit not because of the product, but because the infrastructure cannot sustain the valuation story under due diligence scrutiny.

 A PE-backed enterprise-software CPTO identified AI-native disruption as "probably the biggest challenge affecting SaaS valuations right now."
 If a portfolio company's core offering can be replicated by a foundation model, the valuation thesis needs to be rebuilt, not defended.